 Kristen practices in the firm’s appellate, employment, and commercial litigation sections.
 Before joining the firm, Kristen spent two years with the Utah Supreme Court as a law clerk for the Hon.
 Jill N. Parrish, gaining invaluable insight into the appellate process.
-Kristen has been named as a “Rising Star” in appeals in Super Lawyers Magazine in 2015 and 2016.
+Kristen has been named as a “Rising Star” in appeals in Super Lawyers Magazine in 2015 and 2016, and in Utah Business Magazine's "Legal Elite" under "Up & Coming" attorneys for 2020.
 Before law school, Kristen had a business background, assisting with proposal support and financial estimates for a defense contractor and assisting a national retailer with Sarbanes-Oxley compliance.

 AREAS OF PRACTICE